 You make me better.
 You make me better, and now you're going to leave, and I have this—stupid feeling that you won't come back.
 Because no one ever comes back to me, Kurt, especially not someone like you.

 Love Martyr: Blaine for his father and Kurt.
-His father is neglectful as opposed to a stereotypical homophobe, and Kurt genuinely cares about him, but the above quote has some ugly implications.
+His father is neglectful as opposed to a stereotypical homophobe, and Kurt genuinely cares about him, but the Love Hurts quote has some ugly implications.
 Especially since Blaine's not a virgin.